sahiliamsso/docs/source/admin-guide/saml.md

 ### Custom Script Configuration

-!!!
-Note
-    The configuration below is done in the Gluu Server with Asimba installed with the hostname `https://test.gluu.org`.
+**Note: The configuration below is done in the Gluu Server with Asimba installed with the hostname `https://test.gluu.org`.**

 * Log into the oxTrust interface as `admin`